pal-Alexandra/Advanced_Programming/Laboratory4/README.md

 ## General info
-This folder contains the solution for compulsory exercices from the forth laboratory.
+This folder contains the solution for compulsory exercices from the fifth laboratory.
 Solved/ unsolved tasks are checkmarked (:smile: / :confused:).

 # The problem
-The Student-Project Allocation Problem

-An instance of this problem consists of students and projects.
-Each student has a list of projects that are admissible.

-A matching is a set of pairs (student, project) such that each student is assigned to at most one project and each project is assigned to at most one student.
-We consider the problem of creating a maximum cardinality matching between students and projects.
+Document Management System

+Write an application that can manage a catalog of documents.
+An entry in this catalog might be an article, a book, etc.
+A document may be located using a path in the local file system or a link to an external URL.
+Each document has a unique ID, a name and may have additional tags, which are pairs name-value.
+Example of tags may be title, author, year, publishingDate, etc.

 ## Tasks
-  * :smile: Create a Maven project;
   * :smile: Create an object-oriented model of the problem.
-Students and projects have names.
-Make sure the objects of these classes are comparable;
-  * :smile: Create the students and the projects described in the example.
-Use streams in order to easily create the objects;
-  * :smile: Put all the students in a LinkedList and print them sorted by their names;
-  * :smile: Put all the projects in a TreeSet and print them sorted by their names.
+You should have at least the following classes: Catalog, Document.
+Create a class responsible with external operations regarding a catalog;
+  * :smile: Implement the following methods representing commands that will manage the content of the catalog:
+      * add: adds a new entry into the catalog;
+      * toString: a textual representation of the catalog;
+      * save: saves the catalog to an external file using JSON format; you may use Jackson or other library;
+      * load: loads the catalog from an external file.